m-r-hunt/m-r-hunt.github.io/_posts/2020-01-02-godot-modding.markdown

 ## Conclusion

-Using these techniques, you can make a Godot game modable without needing to provide the source, or require modders to run the full Godot editor.
+Using these techniques, you can make a Godot game moddable without needing to provide the source, or require modders to run the full Godot editor.
 This should make for some fun Shape Jam projects.
 Enjoy!